techidaily/site-windows11/source/_posts/troubleshooting-winpcs-fatal-pink-flash.md

 3. Select**Restart now and check for problems (recommended)** .
 Now, your computer will restart, and this tool will scan the RAM for errors.
 ![Windows Memory Diagonstic Tool Options](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/windows-memory-diagonstic-tool-options.jpg)

  Note that when it’s done, your computer will automatically reboot back into Windows.
-For a complete overview of the diagnostic tool, check our[Memory Diagnostic Tool guide](https://www.makeuseof.com/windows-memory-diagnostic-tool-guide/) for help.
+For a complete overview of the diagnostic tool, check our [Memory Diagnostic Tool guide](https://www.makeuseof.com/windows-memory-diagnostic-tool-guide/) for help.

 ### 6\.
 Consult With a Technician